“Dr. Agatep, I think I have TMJ…now what?”

 - Anti-Inflammatory Medication – NSAIDS can reduce the swelling of the muscles in the face, which can help reduce symptoms and make you more comfortable.

 - Oral Orthosis – Your dentist may suggest that you wear a custom mouth guard, which is designed to prevent the teeth from grinding together and assisting with proper alignment.

 - Application Of Moist Heat – Moist heat applied to the area can help you by relaxing the muscles in the area around the affected joint.

-- Stress Reduction Techniques – Stress can tighten the muscles of the jaw and contribute to problems relating to TMJ.
+- Stress Reduction Techniques – Stress can tighten the muscles of the jaw and contribute to problems relating to TMJ/TMD.
 Stress reduction techniques can prevent this from becoming a problem.

 - Chiropractic and/or Physical Therapy

-- Neuromuscular Dentistry – this is Dr. Agatep’s speciality, and she will utilize a number of techniques to align your bite in the most optimal position, all without surgery.
+- Neuromuscular Dentistry – this is my specialty, and I will utilize a number of techniques to align your bite in the most optimal position, all without surgery.